 Tom: Correct.
 Dave, we think of all that’s been abused or distorted with regard to Christian television, Christian radio in many cases, and so on, but here’s Paul speaking in the first century.
 He says: “For I know this, that after my departing shall grievous wolves enter in among you, not sparing the flock.
 Also of your own selves shall men arise, speaking perverse things, to draw away disciples after them.
 Therefore, watch, and remember, that by the space of three years I ceased not to warn every one night and day with tears.”

 We’re on once a week, and we believe the Lord has called us to address some of these things, but we don’t do it night and day with tears.

 Dave: Yeah, a lot of misunderstanding there, Tom.
-And I can recognize them because as a young Christian way back then, I leaned in those directions as well until the Lord straightened me out.
+And I can recognize it, because as a young Christian way back then, I leaned in those directions as well, until the Lord straightened me out.
 Many people think that faith is, “If I am praying for something, if I can just believe, if I can just get myself somehow to believe….”
 In other words, faith is something, some power, which, if you can wield it, it will make things happen.
-Well, obviously that’s a wrong idea of faith, because if things happen because you believe they will happen, then you don’t need God—that’s the power of the mind.
+Well, obviously that’s a wrong idea of faith, because if things happen because you believe they will happen, then you don’t need God!
+That’s the “power of the mind.”
 But a rational person can’t believe something unless he knows it really is true.

 Now, Tom, another problem they have is they want it to be scientific.
 That was the error that Mary Baker Eddy fell into.